hyperledger/indy-hipe/text/please-duplex/README.md

 Even so, measuring elapsed time isn't easy or exact.

-Alice doesn't know what Bob's half of the route looks like when she affixes the `@request_sync` decorator--but she should have a rough notion of any latency on her side.
+Alice doesn't know what Bob's half of the route looks like when she affixes the `~please_duplex` decorator--but she should have a rough notion of any latency on her side.
 So if she thinks that layers of message handlers on her side impose an average overhead of 2 seconds delay, and her true constraint is 32 seconds, she should subtract 2 seconds and tell Bob the limit is 30.